Football in Greece: League system

 The first league of professional football in Greece was officially established as the Panhellenic Championship in 1927.
 The league ran until 1959, when it was replaced by the Alpha Ethniki which ran until 2006 when it was then replaced by Super League Greece.
 According to FIFPRO, an organization that represents professional players, nearly 70 percent of players complained in a 2011 survey of problems with not being paid.

 Superleague Greece is the top-flight professional football division within Greece.
 The league contains 14 clubs, with the winners of the league becoming the Champions of Greece.
 The team with the most national championships is Olympiacos, who have won 48 times - 14 Super League titles, 19 Alpha Ethniki titles and 15 Panhellenic Championships.
-Two other P.O.K. clubs also dominate the history of Greek football; Panathinaikos with 20 titles and AEK Athens with 13 titles.
+Two other P.O.K. clubs also dominate the history of Greek football; Panathinaikos with 20 titles and AEK Athens with 14 titles.

 Cup competitions

-There is currently one major cup competition in Greek football, the Greek Cup.
-It includes clubs from the 2 professional leagues in Greece, Super League 1 and Super League 2.
-Until 2008, another major cup competition was the Greek Super Cup, an annual game held between the winner of the Greek Super League and Greek Cup that will be reinstated from 2025-2026 season and there will be again two major cup competitions in Greek football from then on.
+There are currently two major cups competitions in Greek football, the Greek Cup, which includes clubs from the 2 professional leagues in Greece, Super League 1 and Super League 2 and the Greek Super Cup, an annual game held between the winner of the Greek Super League and Greek Cup.